offfahad/human-face-sketch-to-real/README.md

 ## Credits
 - I took the model architecture concept from this paper named as "Image-To-Image Translation With Generative Adversarial Neural Networks" from https://arxiv.org/abs/1611.07004 because they have provided a commom framework you just have to change the dataset.
--  I trained my model on Google Colab around for 2 months just on training phase due to limited GPU computing units even on the premimum subscription.
+-  I trained my model on Google Colab around for 3 months just on training phase due to limited GPU computing units even on the premium subscription.
 -  The frontend was also very time taking task due to drawing concepts.
 -  If you need the full trained model which is used in the project you can contact me :)
 -  Gmail: mughalfahad544@gmail.com